-As the clocked ticket 4:45 I began wrapping up my work desk.
-It was yet another weekend, and the third weekend I was traveling.
-Right at this time last Saturday, I was on a business trip to Mumbai.
+As the clocked ticket 4:45 P.M.
+I began wrapping up my work desk.
+It was yet another weekend, and the third weekend I was traveling from Bangalore.
+Right at this time last Saturday, I was on a business trip to Mumbai from Bangalore.
 I was sitting in the all glass meeting cabin, after having finished off the work.
 I was in for a treat as I removed the window blinds.

 I picked up my bag and headed toward the exit.
 I waved a nervous bye to my manager as he looked up to see me leave.
 He didn’t say anything but he knew, I was a weekend warrior: One job ended and another began, well sort of.